-- Make services available 24 hours per day and 365 days per year.
+- Make services available 24 hours a day and 365 days a year.

-- Ensure that help is readily available locally, and where it is not readily available that there is a mechanism in place that enables victims to safely contact the police services where help is not available locally.
+- Ensure that help is available locally.
+Make sure that there is a mechanism in place that enables victims to safely contact the police services where help is not available locally.

 - Police services have to be user friendly and meet the needs of various target groups including impaired victims.

-- Make procedures and directions available in multiple formats to maximize access (for example, written, electronic, oral, via media, via telephone).
+- Make procedures and directions available in multiple formats to maximise access (for example, written, electronic, oral, via media, via telephone).

-- Police services have to be free of charges and without further financial burdens.
+- Police services have to be free of charges and further financial burdens.

 - Ensure that child victims are able to express their views and concerns according to their abilities, age, intellectual maturity and evolving capacity.

 - Limit the number of people a victim has to talk to in order to relay their story to a minimum.